AsoStrife/Delaunay-Triangulation/README.md

 -------------
 The Delaunay triangulation of a discrete point set **P** in general position corresponds to the dual graph of the Voronoi diagram for **P**.
 The bonus point of the project was to draw the dual graph of the delaunay triangulation: Voronoi Diagram, but without any data structure.
-To perform the Voronoi Diagram, I took all Triangles of triangulation, I've calculate the circumcentre of that triangle and connect with the circumcentre of the three adjacent triangles.
+To perform the Voronoi Diagram, I took all Triangles of triangulation, I've calculated the circumcentre of that triangle and connected it with the circumcentre of the three adjacent triangles.

 Check triangulation problem
 -------------
-To be sure my algorithm works fine, there's a function (clicking *"Check triangulation"* button) to check if the triangulation is a valid triangulation.
+To be sure my algorithm works fine, there's a function (linked to the *"Check triangulation"* button) to check if the triangulation is a valid triangulation.
-The function `bool isDeulaunayTriangulation(const std::vector<Point2Dd>& points, const Array2D<unsigned int>& triangles)` is provide but @Alessandro Muntoni and check if the triangulation is a Delaunay triangulation with a brute force approach in O(n^2).
+The function `bool isDeulaunayTriangulation(const std::vector<Point2Dd>& points, const Array2D<unsigned int>& triangles)` has been provided by @Alessandro Muntoni and it checks if the triangulation is a Delaunay triangulation with a brute force approach in O(n^2).
 With a small triangulation there's no problem with that, but using a big triangulation (like 100k, 200k points) it's probably the program freeze or crash.

 HIgh DPI monitor support
 -------------